fkretlow/libdsa/README.md

-# libdsa – Common Data Structures and Algorithms in C
+# libdsa

-This is a collection of common data structures and algorithms, implemented in the C programming language.
-The implementations of the data structures follow best practices that are derived from the examples in Zed A. Shaw's *Learn C the Hard Way*, but the library goes beyond the scope of Shaw's course.

 ## Data structures

-The library provides a selection of implementatios of commonly used data structures.
+The library provides a selection of commonly used data structures.
 The notion of a *type interface* allows to handle arbitrary data types somewhat generically.
-(A type interface is just a struct that contains function pointers for construction, destruction and move operations on a specific user-defined "type".
+(A type interface is just a struct that contains function pointers for construction, destruction, swap, and move operations on a specific user-defined "type".
 For production it would be easy enough to modify the code to make it work with specific types in a less hazardous, type-safe manner.)

 ```C
 #include "vector.h"